visualitypl/textris/README.md

 #### ActiveJob integration

 As of version 0.4, **textris** supports native Rails 4.2+ way of background job handling, the [ActiveJob](http://edgeguides.rubyonrails.org/active_job_basics.html).
-You can delay delivery of your texters the same way you would do so with ActionMailer mailers.
-For example:
+You can delay delivery of your texters the same way as with ActionMailer mailers, like:

 ```ruby
 UserTexter.welcome(user).deliver_later